-Installing Outboard
+Installing the Outboard on the Transom

 Failure to correctly fasten the outboard could result in the outboard propelling off the boat transom resulting in property damage, serious injury, or death.
 Before operation, the outboard must be correctly installed with the required mounting hardware.